Kazevic/curated-programming-resources/resources.md

     - [The Hitchhiker's Guide to Python][python-hitchhiker]
       A comprehensive introduction to the Python ecosystem.
 Covers how to properly configure and set up a development environment in Python, best practices, writing idiomatic code, what the best 3rd party libraries are for different tasks, and shipping your code.
-Useful for both beginners and experts (however, the guide does not actually teach Python itself).
+Useful for both beginners and experts (however, the guide doesn't actually teach Python itself).
     - [pycrumbs][python-pycrumbs]
       A huge list of many useful articles, tutorials, and snippets on Python, ranging from basic to advanced.